CTP x ISCAST Conference: Integrating Theology and Psychology - ISCAST

 Peggy’s research examines questions around who thrives in life and why, including understanding and measuring healthy functioning, identifying individual and social factors impacting life trajectories, and systems informed approaches to wellbeing.
 She has published three books, over 85 peer-reviewed articles and chapters, and is a Fellow of ISCAST.

-5: Redefining Resilience in post-Covid era for Christian Leaders and their Communities
+5: Redefining Resilience in a post-Covid era for Christian Leaders and their Communities

 Navigating post-Covid challenges demands a re-evaluation of Christian community dynamics.
 From interviews of pastors, ministers and priests about their difficulties and needs, insights are drawn about the critical fusion of theology and psychology to confront pandemic fatigue, loneliness, mental health challenges and evolving cultural landscapes.
 By synergising spiritual truths with psychological understanding of the co-construction of self and culture, along with resilience strategies, we aim to revitalise the leader and their faith communities.